pagkly/Zed/Investopedia3/Understanding the Sortino Ratio.md

 Even though Mutual Fund X is returning 2% more on an annualized basis, it is not earning that return as efficiently as Mutual Fund Z, given their downside deviations.
 Based on this metric, Mutual Fund Z is the better investment choice.

-While using the risk-free rate of return is common, investors can also use [expected return](https://www.investopedia.com/terms/e/expectedreturn.asp) in calculations.
+While using the risk-free rate of return is common, investors can also use [[expected return]](https://www.investopedia.com/terms/e/expectedreturn.asp) in calculations.
 To keep the formulas accurate, the investor should be consistent in terms of the type of return.

 ## The Difference Between the Sortino Ratio and the Sharpe Ratio

 The Sortino ratio improves upon the Sharpe ratio by isolating downside or negative volatility from total volatility by dividing excess return by the downside deviation instead of the total standard deviation of a portfolio or asset.

 The Sharpe ratio punishes the investment for good risk, which provides positive returns for investors.
-However, determining which ratio to use depends on whether the investor wants to focus on total or [standard deviation](https://www.investopedia.com/terms/s/standarddeviation.asp), or just downside deviation.
+However, determining which ratio to use depends on whether the investor wants to focus on total or [[standard deviation]](https://www.investopedia.com/terms/s/standarddeviation.asp), or just downside deviation.